gumaerc-testorg/16.90-spring-2014/content/pages/numerical-methods-for-partial-differential-equations/eigenvalue-stability-of-finite-difference-methods/1690r-circulant-matrices.md

 {{< tableclose >}}

-As we saw in Section [2.7.2]({{< baseurl >}}/pages/numerical-methods-for-partial-differential-equations/eigenvalue-stability-of-finite-difference-methods/1690r-matrix-stability-for-finite-difference-methods), when periodic boundary conditions are assumed, the central space discretization of one-dimensional convection gives purely imaginary eigenvalues, and when scaled by a timestep for which the CFL number is one, the eigenvalues stretch along the axis until \\(\\pm i\\).
+As we saw in Section {{< resource_link 3e2eea01-ee64-f3f7-264f-4d9e57b3b622 "2.7.2" >}}, when periodic boundary conditions are assumed, the central space discretization of one-dimensional convection gives purely imaginary eigenvalues, and when scaled by a timestep for which the CFL number is one, the eigenvalues stretch along the axis until \\(\\pm i\\).
 Since for a convection problem with constant velocity and periodic boundary conditions gives a circulant matrix, we can use Equation ([2.141](javascript: void(0))) to determine the eigenvalues analytically.
 We begin by finding the coefficients, \\(a\_ j\\).
 For a central space discretization, we find,

 {{< tableopen >}}
 {{< tropen >}}